pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

 print('hello 1')
 print("hello 2")

-# output >> hello
+# output => hello 1
-# output >> world
+# output => hello 2
 ```

-### 'print' function
+### print function
-* 'print' function is to print output to screen and move cursor in screne to the next line
+* 'print' is a function that is used to print output to the screen.
-*  output is **a mix of string/integer/float** because Python implicitly converts all inputs to string in 'print' functiono
+*  output is **a mix of string/integer/float** because Python implicitly converts all inputs to string inside the 'print' function
 ```
 print("Hello world") # print hello world to screen
 ```
-* List of comma-separated strings will be concatenated with space in between by 'print'
+* List of comma-separated strings will be concatenated into a space-separated string.
 ```
 print('hello', "world", 'i am ', 10, 'years old')

-# output >> hello worlld i am 10 years old
+# output >> hello world i am 10 years old
 ```

 ## First Program